Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/AB9-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2007, Huang and his collegeague used the systematic evolution of ligands by exponential enrichment (SELEX) to selecte a group of RNA aptamers against the recombinant GluR2Qflip AMPA receptor transiently expressed in HEK-293 (human embryonic kidney) cells.
-In 2017, J. Jaremko and his colleagues used homologous binding and whole-cell recording assays to find an RNA aptamer most likely binds to the receptor’s regulatory site and in- hibits it noncompetitively<sup>[<a href="#ref8" style="color:#520049">8</a>,<a href="#ref12" style="color:#520049">12</a>]</sup>.<br></font>
+<p>In 2007, Huang and his collegeague used the systematic evolution of ligands by exponential enrichment (SELEX) to selecte a group of RNA aptamers against the recombinant GluR2Qflip AMPA receptor transiently expressed in HEK-293 (human embryonic kidney) cells.
+In 2017, J. Jaremko and his colleagues used homologous binding and whole-cell recording assays to find an RNA aptamer most likely binds to the receptor’s regulatory site and in- hibits it noncompetitively<sup>[<a href="#ref8" style="color:#520049">8</a>,<a href="#ref12" style="color:#520049">12</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>